nowsinus/devtiptop/wp-content/plugins/instagram-feed/README.txt

 1) There's an issue with the Instagram Access Token that you are using

-You can obtain a new Instagram Access Token on the Instagram Feed Settings page by clicking the blue Instagram login button and then copy and pasting it into the plugin's 'Access Token' field.
+You can obtain a new Instagram Access Token on the Instagram Feed Settings page by using the "connect" button to reconnect the account.

-Occasionally the blue Instagram login button does not produce a working access token.
+Occasionally the connect button inside the plugin does not succesfully update the access token.
 You can try [this link](https://smashballoon.com/instagram-feed/token/?utm_campaign=instagram-free-readme&utm_source=faqs&utm_medium=faqconnectionissue) as well.

 2) The plugin's JavaScript file isn't being included in your page